 If you happen to wander into a Chapters bookstore these days, chances are you will find a table with an adult colouring book display.
-The reason is that many seek to relieve stress through adult colouring books, spending time focusing on something creative and fun and completely different from daily life.
+Many people, like myself, are seeking to relieve stress through adult colouring books.
+Spending time focusing on something creative and fun and completely different from daily life, is a much needed break.
 With so many stressful jobs out there, I bet pencil crayon sales are up…

 When I was little, my mom would often come home from work with doodles made with pen or pencil on scraps of paper that she made during her breaks.
 Fanciful images of beautiful ladies were a common theme.

-My brother and I would get to draw on recycling paper – photocopy and print paper from work tossed out into the garbage and used by my mom in an efficient way to feed our artistic side.
+My brother and I would draw on recycling paper.
+These were photocopy and print paper from work tossed out into the garbage.
+My mom would recylce them in an efficient way to feed our artistic side.
 My favourite subject was horses… I have no clue why, but it was an animal I enjoyed drawing.